Fixed vs. Portable Gas Detection

 CO2 concentrations higher than 5,000 ppm can lead to adverse health effects, injury, and even death.

-Standard industrial practices are for anyone handling CO2, whether it be in the form of dry ice, cylinders, or in bulk distribution to always be aware of proper CO2 safety precautions to prevent injury.
+Standard industrial practices apply to anyone handling CO2, whether it be in the form of dry ice, cylinders, or in bulk distribution to always be aware of proper CO2 safety precautions to prevent injury.

-Every company has its own policies and procedures to help drive employee education, awareness, and performance.
+Every company should have its own policies and procedures to help drive employee education, awareness, performance, and safety.
 Does yours?

-An accurate and reliable Fixed/Wall Mount CO2 Detector, like the CM-7000 CO2 Multi-Sensor System will feature both audible and visual alarms and relays to trigger third party systems like a shut-off valve, exhaust system, or fire panel.
+An accurate and reliable Fixed/Wall Mount CO2 monitor, like the CM-7000 CO2 Multi-Sensor System, will feature both audible and visual alarms and relays to trigger third party systems like a shut-off valve, exhaust system, or fire panel.

 More importantly, these fixed/wall-mount detectors should have alarm levels that meet OSHA and fire code regulations and include properly mounted signage to indicate potential hazard spaces.

-For example, in breweries, a main CO2 source point would be the draught beer cooler or "keg cooler".
-The sensing unit would be inside the keg cooler near the source itself at 12 inches from the floor, and the main display unit would be installed at eye level outside of the keg cooler.
+To provide some perspective, in breweries for instance, a main CO2 source point would be the draught beer cooler or "keg cooler".
+The sensing unit would be inside the keg cooler near the potential CO2 leak points at 12 inches from the floor, and the main display unit would be installed at eye level outside of the keg cooler.
 Horn strobes should be mounted to alert individuals inside the cooler and those outside prior to entering the room if local CO2 exposure limits are elevated.